 - Proper HTML formatting (bulleted lists, headers, bolding, etc)

 - In-article links must be of use to the reader and directly related to the post content.
-Links should not contain a call-to-action that is self-promotional (e.g. “Our new white paper covers this topic in detail.
+Please, no call-to-actions that are self-promotional ( “Our new white paper covers this topic in detail.
 Click here to download!”).

-- If you are including a link to your own website or blog, please disclose it naturally as best you can. “e.g. My colleague John Doe wrote a great post on XYZ on our website.”
+- If you are including a link to your own website or blog, you must disclose it. “e.g. My colleague John Doe wrote a great post on XYZ on our website.”

 - Headers in H2 tags